chetflowers/firewall-force-series/Book_01_The_Password_Heist/chapters/03_operation_honeypot.md

 They opened it.
 Just one line:

-> “Nice setup.
-Mind if I stay a while?” – Nullroot
+> "Nice setup.
+Mind if I stay a while?" – Nullroot

 💢 Jax slammed his fist on the table.
-> “He’s inside our bait.
-And he’s laughing.”
+> "He’s inside our bait.
+And he’s laughing."

 ⸻